VCityTeam/UD-SV/Install/Install3DCityDB.md

     - When asked for `Please enter the corresponding SRSName to be used in GML exports (e.g., urn:ogc:def:crs, crs:EPSG::3068, crs:EPSG::5783):` , enter : `crs:EPSG::3946`

-We can now proceed with the CityGML imporation per se
+We can now proceed with the CityGML imporation per se.

-_First, please make sure that you have an existing and working database PostGreSQL named_ <citydb>.
+_First, please make sure that you have an existing and working database PostGreSQL named_ `<citydb>`.
    - Start 3DCityDB:
      ````
      (citydb_user)$ chmod u+x 3DCityDB-Importer-Exporter.sh